OneSignal/OneSignal-React-Sample/README.md

  }, []);
  ```

 Now, you can keep expanding your code to make use of different features of the OneSignal SDK across your ReactJS app by passing the `OneSignal` variable to different components.
-You can also use the custom code setup to modify the configurations of your prompt inside of your ReactJS application without using the OneSignal dashboard.
-To learn more about the Web Push SDK visit our web push SDK documentation
+You can also use the [custom code setup](https://documentation.onesignal.com/docs/web-push-custom-code-setup) to modify the configurations of your prompt inside of your ReactJS application without using the OneSignal dashboard.
+To learn more about the Web Push SDK visit our web push [SDK documentation](https://documentation.onesignal.com/docs/web-push-sdk).